 This modern-day marvel of convenience is probably one you haven't given much thought to, but the first time your hand slips through a torn wipe while cleaning up a messy blowout, you'll be wishing you'd paid more attention to choosing a quality wipe.
 Whether or not a wipe can be torn or stretched and how well it withstands the rigors of wiping up filthy messes is what separates the pups from the big dogs of disposable cleaning wipes.
 While almost any wipe can tackle a quick swipe on a bare bum after a urine-soaked diaper change, you'll need something more substantial to make it through a sticky mess of meconium tar during the first week of life or a severe prune explosion when your little one starts eating real foods.

 The Pampers Sensitive and the HUGGIES Natural Care both tear easily and without much effort, which can lead to dirty fingers or poop under your nails.
 While both are soft, this extra softness brings with it the ability to break under pressure.
 The Huggies wipe tends to split in two while the Pampers Sensitive has more of a stretch spread into a thread laced hole as opposed to becoming two separate parts.
-All of the Amazon brand wipes are durable, but the round bump texture isn't the softest, even if it does give it extra oomph to do the job.
-These wipes will eventually tear, but it takes deliberate force and intention not common to a diaper clean-up.
+The Mama Bear Water Wipes is very durable, and we couldn't tear it even when we tried.
+However, the Mama Bear Sensitive is the exception and tore easily in our tests; some tore when removing them from the package!
 The Pampers Aqua Pure is softer and impossible to tear even when we tried very hard to do so.
 Honest Wipes and Water Wipes are both similar in durability to the Pampers Aqua Pure.
 The Seventh Generation is one of the softest and is durable enough to tackle most jobs if you don't try to stretch it.